burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ### Code Optimization

 At this moment, we constructed AST for a program and augmented it with information from the semantic analysis stage.
-Also, we can traverse AST and translate this code into more low-level construction expressed as Assembly Language or Intermediate Representation (IR).Before this stage, the stage of code Optimization occurred.
+Also, we can traverse AST and translate this code into a more low-level construction expressed as Assembly Language or Intermediate Representation (IR).
 Compilers' innovations based on various fields of science and engineering that mainly bring considerable speedup are exploited in this stage.

-Typically compilers perform a sequence of transformation passes.
+Typically, compilers perform a sequence of transformation passes.
 Each transformation pass analyzes and edits the code to optimize performance.
 A transformation pass might run multiple times.
-Keys run in a predetermined order that usually seems to work well.
+Steps run in a predetermined order that usually seems to work well.
 Some examples of optimization technics that happens at this moment:

-* Convert one arithmetic operation into more cheap operations via using bit tricks and logic/arithmetic shifts.
+* Convert one arithmetic operation into cheaper operations by using bit tricks and logic/arithmetic shifts.
 * Replace stack allocation storage with storing variables in the processor's register.
 * Optimization for structure/class memory layout.
-* Transform data structures to have the ability to store elements of it as much as possible in CPU registers when some function obtains input in the form of pointer/reference of an object of the structure/class type.
+* Transform data structures to have the ability to store elements of it as much as possible in CPU registers when some function obtains input in the form of a pointer/reference of an object of the structure/class type.
-* Remove dead-end code never executed in the program's control flow across as compiled source files.
+* Remove dead-end code never executed in the program's control flow across compiled source files.
 * Function inlining.
 The compiler uses its heuristics to decide what to inline and what to not.
-Sometimes there is a toolchain extension that forces that.
+Sometimes there is a toolchain extension that forces that or provides means to tune heuristics slightly.
-* In case of using global program optimization compiler and linker jointly may want to try inline even function definition from another compilation unit.
+* In the case of using a global program optimization compiler and linker jointly may want to try inline even function definition from another compilation unit.
 * Remove Hoisting (also known as loop-invariant code).
-Try to remove recomputing loop-invariant code inside the loop.
+Try to remove recomputing loop-invariant code inside the loops.
 * Vectorization.
-Leverage into vector registers (like SSE2, Arm Neon) when possible.
+Leverage into vector registers (like SSE2, Arm Neon, etc.) when possible.
 * Loops optimization: unrolling; loop fusion (also known as jamming) to combine multiple loops over the same index range; eliminating wasted iterations in the loop.
-* Figure out with Memory Aliasing and apply optimization for non-aliased pointed expression.
-For details please check [Compute Optimization Relative Information](#compute-optimization-relative-information).
+* Figure out with Memory Aliasing and apply optimization for non-aliased pointed expression (For details please check [Compute Optimization Relative Information](#compute-optimization-relative-information)).

 Various things of optimization are out of the scope of the compiler.
 And can only be solved by the creator of the Algorithm/Method.
 Even we think there is a possibility of research to provide that information for the compiler.

 ### Code Emitting
 In the end, at least conceptually, the compiler emits final instructions for the target Assembler.
-How exactly emit code is under the decision of the compiler and toolchain creators.
+How exactly to emit code is under the decision of the compiler and toolchain creators.

-However, in reality it's possible to have three different scenarios what exactly compilers emit:
+However, in reality, it's possible to have three different scenarios of what exactly compilers emit:
-1. Compiler emits the final binary code for target Instruction Set Architecture (ISA).
-(Example: Microsoft Visual C compiler do that.)
+1. Compiler emits the final binary code for the target Instruction Set Architecture (ISA).
+(Example: Microsoft Visual C compiler does that.)

 2. Compiler emits the program text written in Assembly.
-But in fact the process of producing final binary code is under responsibility of Assembler program.
+But in fact, the process of producing the final binary code is under the responsibility of the Assembler program.
 You can obtain such assembly source from preprocessed file manually for [clang](https://clang.llvm.org/get_started.html) toolchain via invocation of `clang <source_file.i> -S -o -`.

-3. With the coming [LLVM](https://llvm.org/) project there is in fact intermediate layer between High-Level Language(such as C++) and ASM for the target device (described by ISA).
+3. With the coming [LLVM](https://llvm.org/) project there is in fact intermediate layer between High-Level Language (such as C++) and ASM for the target device (described by ISA).
 This layer is called Intermediate Representation (IR).
 And contains three stages of conversion:

-    * At the *first stage* the input preprocessed code is converted into pseudo-assembly called [LLVM-IR](https://llvm.org/docs/LangRef.html) producing files with extensions "*.ll".
+    * At the *first stage* the input preprocessed code is converted into a pseudo-assembly called [LLVM-IR](https://llvm.org/docs/LangRef.html) producing files with extensions `*.ll`.
 You can obtain unoptimized LLVM-IR code in [clang](https://clang.llvm.org/get_started.html) toolchain via invocation of `clang <source_file.i> -S emit-llvm -o -`.
-    * At the *second stage* LLVM-Optimizer works under such representation and produces optimized "*.ll" source code.
+    * At the *second stage* LLVM-Optimizer works under such representation and produces optimized `*.ll` source code.
     * At the *third stage* the **LLVM code generator** generates real Assembly representation.

 For further study as an introduction to LLVM-IR, we recommend [Lecture 5](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/resources/mit6_172f18_lec5/) from MIT course [6.172 Performance Engineering of Software Systems](https://burlachenkok.github.io/About-Compute-Performance-Optimization-at-MIT/).